 3.2.
 ROHUAT incremental capacity

 Mr. Ischia (E-Control) explained the current status of ROHUAT (BRUA) project and the rules of the related open-season procedure that aims to explore market need for delivering gas from the Romanian Black Sea region to Austria via the territory of Hungary starting from year 2022.
 The ROHUAT project has two phases: the first to be completed by 2019 and making possible 1.75 bcm/y of transport capacity, the second to be completed in 2022 with a technical capacity of 4.4 bcm/y.
 All the interconnectors between the respective countries are included in the open-season procedure and both directions except for AT->HU.
 The start of the binding open-season procedure is expected on 29th of May 2017 and a maximum of 4 economic tests will be conducted depending on the level of submitted bids as well as the execution of step-back right by the shippers.
-By the end of next year, the latest, the success of the open-season procedure will turn out.
+By the end of next year, the latest, the success of the open-season procedure will be run.

 Mr. Rubini (EFET) was concerned about the current change in the top management of Romanian TSO Transgaz just before launching the open-season procedure.
-Mr. Tobescu dispelled the concerns of Shell saying that there was only a change of roles between the CEO and a member of the board.
+Mr. Tobescu explained that there was only a change of roles between the CEO and a member of the board.

 Licensing